philiplb/Valdi/docs/manual/validators.rst

 * rules 2: array of rules to combine; like [['required'], ['between', 9999, 100000]]

 You can add as many more rules parameters as you need.
+And to construct the actual rules, the RulesBuilder can be used of course.

 -------
 Strings